alex-majewski/blog/_posts/2022-09-30-handcrafting-velocity-fields.markdown

 ![Volume Trail SOP setup]({{ '/assets/posts/handcrafting_velocity_fields/velfields_volume_trail.jpg' | relative_url }}){:class="img-extra-post-width"}

 Finally, we send the result into a solver.
+(Make sure to check out the hip file provided at the end of this post.
+It contains Pyro, Flip, Vellum and RBD both SOP and DOP level setups)

 ![Example of a velocity field plugged into Pyro solver]({{ '/assets/posts/handcrafting_velocity_fields/velfields_example_pyro.jpg' | relative_url }}){: .img-max-post-width}
 A simplified example of a velocity field being used in a Pyro DOP network (it still needs @fuel, @temperature etc).
 {: .img-caption}

 ![Example of a velocity field plugged into SOP-level Vellum Solver]({{ '/assets/posts/handcrafting_velocity_fields/velfields_example_vellum.jpg' | relative_url }}){: .img-max-post-width}
-A possible way of applying a velocity field inside a SOP-level Vellum Solver.
+A possible way of applying a velocity field as a POP force inside a SOP-level Vellum Solver.
 {: .img-caption}

+{% capture video_url %}
+  {{ "/assets/posts/handcrafting_velocity_fields/velfields_pyro.mp4" | relative_url }}
+{% endcapture %}
+{% include video.html url=video_url %}{: .img-extra-post-width}

 ## How to hand-craft velocity vectors